WBBSE Chapter 5 Europe In The Twentieth Century Short Answer Questions

 Question 5.
 What was the total number of serfs in Russia at the time of emancipation?

 ‘Policy of Russification’ was implemented by the Russian government.
 It means the imposition of Russian culture on those who were of non-Russian nationality but lived within the Russian empire.
-It greatly affected the Ukrainians, Poles and the LithuaniAnswer: The aim of the policy was to bring non-Russians under more direct political control of the Russian government.
+It greatly affected the Ukrainians, Poles, and Lithuanians: The policy aimed to bring non-Russians under more direct political control of the Russian government.

 Question 7.
-Name some important movements which broke out during the rule of the Russian Czars.
+Name some important movements that broke out during the rule of the Russian Czars.

 Question 8.
 Who is known as the ‘Father of modern Russia’ and why?